Les Groves

-Groves played two official A-international matches for the All Whites in 1933 against trans-Tasman neighbours Australia as part of a 13 match tour, the first a 2–4 loss on 5 June 1933, his second another 2–4 loss on 24 June.
+Groves played association football for Otago and represented the New Zealand national football team.
+He played two official A-international matches for the All Whites in 1933 against trans-Tasman neighbours Australia as part of a 13 match tour of Australia, the first a 2–4 loss on 5 June 1933, his second another 2–4 loss on 24 June.